YanCotta/YanCotta/README.md

 This is not just a job or a career for me; it is the practical application of a lifelong obsession into the nature of intelligent itself, and years of formal academic studies.

-My long-term ideal is to utilize my academic background to bridge Biology and AI into solving real-world biological/biomedical problems.
+My long-term ideal is to utilize my academic background to bridge Biology and AI into solving real-world biological/biomedical problems!

 🛠️ **Technical Expertise**